Global Infrastructure Finance

 Assured Guaranty Exposure to UK Water

 Assured Guaranty UK Limited (AGUK) and Assured Guaranty (Europe) SA (AGE) are two bond insurance subsidiaries of Assured Guaranty Ltd. (NYSE: AGO) (together with its subsidiaries, Assured Guaranty).
-The following table shows the par exposure of the Assured Guaranty group to the UK regulated water sector and to Thames Water.
+The following table shows the par exposure of the Assured Guaranty group to the UK regulated water sector and to Thames Water in particular.

 Assured Guaranty